Transferring animals to the Humane Society of Utah saves more lives!

-In 2013, HSU’s Transfer & Rescue department brought in 848 dogs and 31 cats.
+In 2013, HSU brought in 848 dogs and 31 cats.
 This number increased by an incredible 214% overall in 2014, totaling 2,770 animals.
 We attribute this growth to the completion of our building renovation and ability to hold more animals.
-In 2017, through the collaborative efforts of 140 partnering shelters and rescue groups, the HSU rescued 2,616 dogs and cats — most of whom were at a high risk of being euthanized due to overcrowding and lack of resources.
-We were able to provide many of these animals with medical care and behavioral intervention, and ultimately find them good new homes.
-Although most of these animals come to us via ground transports, we also receive flights of at-risk pets often.
+In 2017, through the collaborative efforts of 140 partnering shelters and rescue groups, the HSU saved 2,616 dogs and cats — most of whom were at a high risk of being euthanized due to overcrowding and lack of resources.
+We were able to provide many of these animals with medical care and behavioral intervention, and ultimately find them loving new homes.
+Although most of these animals come to us via ground transports, we also receive flights of at-risk pets.

-Thanks to the community and the people who continue to come to our shelter to adopt, we are able to make having a family a reality for thousands more pets each year.
+Thanks to the community and the people who continue to come to our shelter to adopt, we are able to make having a family a reality for thousands of additional pets each year.